jose3vazquez/Hardware-Continuation-Knowledgebase/README.md

-# 📘 A+ Continuation Project — Beyond Hardware
+# 📘 CompTIA A+ Knowledge Base Continuation

 This repository expands on the original **A+ Hardware Knowledge Base**, covering the **remaining domains of the CompTIA A+ (220-1101 & 220-1102)** exam that are often overshadowed by hardware.
 It provides **600 exam-relevant facts**, organized into **10 major categories**, with **60 unique, non-repetitive facts each**.